 Join the IT Networking Breakfast on Tuesday, May 3, from 9:00am - 10:30am in G10 Biotech.
 Network with your IT peers from around campus and enjoy breakfast!

 The preview for the upcoming version of Qualtrics, the service used for the Cornell Central Survey Tool, has been delayed.
 The vendor is currently working toward a goal of making the preview available sometime in the week of April 4, 2016.

 Qualtrics, the application used for the Cornell Survey Service, will begin a three-month preview period the week of March 21 (next week) for significant interface changes coming to the service.

-The next meeting of the SharePoint SIG (Special Interest Group) will be Tuesday, January 26, Weill Hall Room 226, from 2-3:30.
+The next meeting of the Cornell SharePoint Special Interest Group (SIG) will be Tuesday, March 22, from 2-3:30pm in 226 Weill Hall.
 The SharePoint SIG is open to anyone interested in learning about and discussing SharePoint.